katepz/life-in-the-lido-lane/README.md

 There is an issue with responsivity of the lido detail page on a mobile screen.
 The page displays with the image underneath the lido name but there is too much space between the image and the text.
 This would be fixed in a future iteration.

+The form for uploading an image on the gallery page appears at the bottom of the images on mobile devices.
+In a future iteration this form would be underneath the text at the top of the page for a better UX.

+The labels for the built in form fields for crispy forms also need styling which will be done in a future sprint.

+The issue highlighted on the performance test with image file types will also be addressed in future

 ## Credits
 ### Code
 - The project is inspired by the Codestar Blog project from the Code Institute LMS and some of the code and processes from that project has been used as a starting point for this one.
-- Django documentation has been used to cross check correct configurations os aspects of the project
+- Django documentation has been used to cross check correct configurations of aspects of the project
 - Chat GPT gave some suggestions for model structure which was adapted to fit the database schema
+- Chat GPT gave some starting code for the implementation of the update/delete functions on the Gallery page
 - Google fonts used for embedded code for typography

 ### Content
-- individual lido pages for info and images.
+- individual lido web pages for info and images.
 - unsplash for free to use stock images

 ### People